conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

 ==================================

-After learning how to create recipes for tool requires packaging applications we can use during the build we are coing to show an example on how to create a recipe that packages a precompiled toolchain or compiler for building other packages.
+After learning how to create recipes for tool requires packaging applications we can use during the build, we are going to show an example on how to create a recipe that packages a precompiled toolchain or compiler for building other packages.

 In the section ":ref:`consuming_packages_cross_building_with_conan`", we discussed the basics of cross-compiling applications using Conan with a focus on the "build" and "host"